NREL/torc/docs/usage.rst

 Cloud Compute Nodes
 -------------------
 We currently do not perform compute node scheduling, but plan to add it soon.
-The existing ``wms workflow run-local`` command will work on an allocated node.
+The existing ``torc workflow run-local`` command will work on an allocated node.